Pose Modulated Avatars from Video: Results

 \subsection{Experimental Settings}

 We evaluate our method on widely recognized benchmarks for body modeling.
-Following the protocol established by Anim-NeRF, we perform comparisons on the seven actors of the Human3.6M dataset~\cite{ionescu2011latent,ionescu2013human3,peng2021animatable} using the method described in~\cite{gong2018instance} to compute the foreground maps.
-Like DANBO, we also apply MonoPerfCap~\cite{xu2018monoperfcap} as a high-resolution dataset to evaluate the robustness to unseen poses.
-More details are presented in the appendix.
+Following the protocol established by Anim-NeRF, we perform comparisons on the seven actors of the Human3.6M dataset~\citep{ionescu2011latent,ionescu2013human3,peng2021animatable} using the method described in~\citep{gong2018instance} to compute the foreground maps. \cj{ Like DANBO, we also apply MonoPerfCap~\citep{xu2018monoperfcap} as a high-resolution dataset to evaluate the robustness to unseen poses in monocular videos. }

-To ensure a fair comparison, we follow the previous experimental settings including the dataset split and used metrics \cite{su2021nerf,su2022danbo,li2022tava}.
-Specifically, we utilize standard image metrics such as pixel-wise Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index Metric (SSIM)~\cite{wang2004image} to evaluate the quality of output images.
-Additionally, we employ perceptual metrics like the Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable} to assess the structural accuracy and textured details of the generated images.
+To ensure a fair comparison, we follow the previous experimental settings including the dataset split and used metrics \citep{su2021nerf,su2022danbo,li2022tava}.
+Specifically, we utilize standard image metrics such as pixel-wise Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index Metric (SSIM)~\citep{wang2004image} to evaluate the quality of output images.
+Additionally, we employ perceptual metrics like the Learned Perceptual Image Patch Similarity (LPIPS)~\citep{zhang2018unreasonable} to assess the structural accuracy and textured details of the generated images.
 Since our primary focus is on the foreground subjects rather than the background image, we report the scores based on tight bounding boxes, ensuring the evaluation to be focused on the relevant regions of interest.